aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Reporting/Encoding Options/Enccoding_Options_-_default_input_character_encoding.rst

 This option sets the default encoding when a text file is read in.

-Possible values for this option are the elements in the predeclared set AllCharacterEncodings.
+Possible values for this option are the elements in the predeclared set :any:`AllCharacterEncodings`.